killermann/samk.blog/content/2020/literal-transphobia/index.md

 Lots of someones started talking to me about literal transphobia.

 I'm not sure what else to call it.
-And in a way it feels like we've kind of gone full circle, because the thing I kept hearing about was people _actually_ and _literally_ being afraid of transgender people (or LGBPQ+ people, or sometimes women, people of color, and other marginalized groups).
+And in a way it feels like we've kind of gone full circle, because the thing I kept hearing about was people _actually_ and _literally_ being afraid because of transgender people (or LGBPQ+ people, or sometimes women, people of color, and other marginalized groups).
 Not in general or the abstract (i.e., they weren't afraid of "trans people" as a whole), but specific people in their lives (_This_ transgender person.
 Bob.
 I'm afraid of Bob.).

 And at first I thought it was silly. _Why would you be afraid of Bob?
 I bet Bob's great.
 I bet you're the problem._